lamakye7/Customer-Segmentation/README.md

 * [Certificate](#cf)

 ## What is this Repo About<a name="what"></a>
-This repository contains one Jupyter notebook that has all the code for data cleansing, EDA and machine machine, power bi file and .
+This repository contains one Jupyter notebook that has all the code for data cleansing, EDA and machine machine, power bi file and power point file of project plan.

 ## Overview<a name="ov"></a>
 <details>